*This post contains affiliate links. Please see my disclosure policy for more information.

 Noyo’s “Not Your Ordinary Crayons” are seriously amazing.
 They are big and easy to handle with soft color that goes on much more vibrant that regular crayons, they’re washable (woo hoo!), they finger blend like pastels, and add a wet paintbrush and they become watercolors!
 There are tons of colors and they come in a handy carrying case, with a spot for each crayon to snap into its own spot (so no big jumbly mess with caps coming off, etc).
 You know you’re a mom of littles when you get excited about really great crayons and paints in one, ha!
 (But seriously, grab these.)

+I love this more gender-neutral “dollhouse” option for boys.
 Manhattan Toy’s MiO Modular Wooden Building sets are the sweetest, most charming little playhouse collection, featuring numerous sets and expansions that work together all with clean lines and a simple style that encourages creativity.
-Building units and blocks pile and stack, each serving multiple purposes for an endless mix of possibilities.
+Building units and blocks pile and stack, each serving multiple purposes for an endless mix of possibilities to encourage playing house as well as creative construction activities.
 And the bean bag people are so darn cute!
 Easy for clumsy little hands to grip and manipulate, and they have a satisfyingly firm “plop” to them when playing and positioning.
 Plus we have 14 characters in all (a mix of people and animals) and no two are the same!

 And P.S., I just noticed there’s a castle!